-★3 Retailing and Services electives (See Note 4)
+- ★3 Retailing and Services electives (See Note 4)

-★9 Senior Business electives (See Note 5) ★12 in free electives (See Note 1)
+- ★9 Senior Business electives (See Note 5)

+- ★12 in free electives (See Note 1)

-- (1) See §64.1.4 - (2) May be taken in either Year Three or Four. - (3) May be taken in any year except Year Two, Fall Term. - (4) Retailing and Services electives may be chosen from the following: BUEC 454; ECON 462; MARK 312, 420, 442, 465, 470, 488, 490, 491, 495. - (5) See §64.1.3 - (6) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.
+- (1) See §64 1 4 - (2) May be taken in either Year Three or Four. - (3) May be taken in any year except Year Two, Fall Term. - (4) Retailing and Services electives may be chosen from the following: ECON 462; MARK 312, 420, 442, 450, 465, 470, 488, 490, 491, 495; SMO 431 - (5) See §64.1.3 - (6) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

 - (1) Students with a declared major in Retailing and Services may choose to do a minor in any subject area of Business.
 See §64.1.5.
 Minors are not required.
-Retailing and Services students are permitted to count one of the secondary core courses required in the Retailing and Services major as one of the four courses constituting their minor. - (2) Students with a declared major in another area may not complete a minor in Retailing and Services.
-Interested students should consult the Marketing major for information.
+Retailing and Services students are permitted to count one of the secondary core courses required in the Retailing and Services major as one of the four courses constituting their minor. - (2) Students with a declared major in Marketing may choose to do a minor in Retailing and Services by completing MARK 466 and an additional ★9 in Marketing courses at the 400-level which have not been used to satisfy the requirements for the Marketing major. - (3) Students with a declared major in other areas of Business besides Marketing may complete a minor in Retailing and Services by completing MARK 320, 466, 468 and an additional ★3 from MARK 432, 450, 465, 470.

-64.3 Bilingual BCom
+Bilingual BCom 64.3

 The four-year Bilingual Bachelor of Commerce offers students the opportunity to obtain a fully bilingual Business degree in Canada's two official languages.
 Initial admission is to the Faculté Saint-Jean where students will take all their coursework in Year 1 in French at the Faculté (except for ANGL 101 or one of ENGL 111, 112, 113, 114 which can be taken either at Faculté Saint-Jean or in the Faculty of Arts).
-Acceptance to the program takes place in Year Two in accordance with §§15.4.1.VII and 173.1.
+Acceptance to the program takes place in Year Two in accordance with §§15.4.1.VII and 183.1.
 In Year 2, students will take the required core courses in business (see §64.3.III below) either through the Faculty of Business or in French at Faculté Saint-Jean where available.
 They will enrol in French language courses and free electives at Faculté Saint-Jean.
 In Years 3 and 4, students will continue in the Bilingual BCom in the Faculty of Business for required courses in their major area of specialization.
 They will continue to take some free electives in Faculté Saint-Jean.
 Some business courses (core and electives) can also be taken at Faculté Saint-Jean in Years 2, 3 and 4.
-Normally, a student will complete ★54 at Faculté Saint-Jean, not counting the ★6 for ANGL 101 or one of ENGL 111, 112, 113, 114 and ±60 in the Faculty of Business.
-Only in exceptional circumstances will a student be permitted to depart from the $\pm 54/\pm 6/\pm 60$ pattern
+Normally, a student will complete ★54 at Faculté Saint-Jean, not counting the ★6 for ANGL 101 or one of ENGL 111, 112, 113, 114 and ★60 in the Faculty of Business.
+Only in exceptional circumstances will a student be permitted to depart from the ★54/★6/★60 pattern.